Baader Fluorite Flatfield Converter Barlow (BPFFC)

 - FFC system components: BP16 (T-2 nosepiece) + BP6/7 (T-2 changer system) + BPFFC (FFC) + BP28 (expanding ring) + BP17 (2" adapter)

-Magnifications as low as 2x can be achieved by placing either the “Basic Set" or the “FFC System Components" into the AP Maxbright Diagonal and then adding the eyepiece.
+Magnifications as low as 2x can be achieved by placing either the “Basic Set" or the “FFC System Components" into the AP Maxbright Diagonal (PMDMAX) and then adding the eyepiece.
 The magnification will vary somewhat with eyepiece design.

 Using either the "Basic Set" or the "FFC System Components" in front of the AP Maxbright Diagonal will yield approximately 4x magnification.
 Various extension tubes can be added to increase the magnification to 8x, assuming that your telescope focuser has sufficient in-travel to allow this configuration to achieve focus.